From ideation to communication here are five design thinking tips that you can apply to your next project.

 Sketch ideas and build prototypes.
 Get them in front of users, stakeholders, and leadership, and observe them and ask questions.
 Collect as much feedback as you can.
 Adjust your ideas and prototypes based on what you learn.
 Do this in continuous cycles.
 Roll out the solution once the prototypes are refined enough to share or take it to market with little risk.
 Collect more feedback.
 Even after a solution “goes live,” there’s room for improvement.

+The last of our tips for design thinking is to go back to where it began: the user.
 Explain your idea from the user’s perspective.
 Tell your audience who the user is and how your solution solves a problem for them.
 It’s easier for people to connect to ideas if they can see and feel the user’s experience.
 Help your audience put themselves in the user’s shoes and think about how the solution will solve their problem.